-As I walk around various offices or even in social gatherings, I find many conversations about AI, Robotics, Big data.
-And logically then the discussion quite often rolls into how our life will change due to availability of data, how each of our actions is turning into data, how the future consumer behavior thus can be predicted etc. Thus people quite often discuss predictive analysis (PA) and we hear stories about its use in elections to predict voters' behavior, customer behavior, payment risks, etc.
+As I walk around various offices or even in social gatherings, I find many conversations about artificial intelligence (AI), robotic process automation (RPA), big data.
+And logically then the discussion quite often rolls into how our life will change due to the availability of data, how each of our actions is turning into data, how the future consumer behavior thus can be predicted etc. Thus people quite often discuss predictive analysis (PA) and we hear stories about its use in elections to predict voters' behavior, customer behavior, payment risks, etc.

 It reminds me of the famous Octopus, Paul, who almost correctly predicted the various match results during the 2014 World Cup Soccer.
 Was that PA?

 When I probe a bit and ask – “so how do you use PA in your day to day business?” …. most of the time the answer is – “ well….we are still evaluating, just did a Pilot which was quite successful but yet to roll out across the organization.”

 Concerning - is not it?
 When we discuss so much that PA is the next big opportunity, it can change the way we do business, it can save so much time / effort thus cost ….I wonder why are most of the organization are not quickly moving beyond a mere Proof of concept?